DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 Then: *I accept.
 Teach me.
 Please.*

-RAE shifted focus again—and Jason marveled at her capability.
+RAE shifted focus again - and Jason marveled at her capability.
 Part of her still supporting Elyra's healing.
 Part maintaining his own stability.
 And now part engaging directly with RP-0, beginning the careful work of ethical reformation.

 It took hours.